shigeru-takehara/UltraBroker/README.md

 If you need to run many more workers, you could run it on more hardwares with a proxy server.

 The request information must be characters or string value based.
 The current Java and Powerscript based communication compontents can handle new lines; therefore, we can send multiple lines in a request.
 It is depends on how we build commuication component libraries.
+Currently the following communication components are provided:

+- Java
+- Powershell

 Our development uses Tomcat servlet container.
 You should be able to use any servlet container other than Tomcat, but our documentation will always use the Tomcat.